maize-genetics/phg_v2/docs/build_and_load.md

     It is imperative the conda environment you create is named `phgv2-conda`.
 This is the default environment name that PHGv2 uses when executing shell commands from within the software.

+!!! note
+    This environment will change as new versions of the software are released.
+It is recommended to delete any existing phgv2-conda environments and recreate it using the `setup-environment` command.
+In particular with PHGv2.4, `anchorwave` is updated to 1.2.3 which represents a fundamental shift in how ASM coordinates are handled.

 If we look in our example project directory, you will also see two new logging (`.log`) files which will record all the logging and